 Time Magazine noted in May 2011 that BPA exposure in Pregnancy may be connected to Childhood asthma.

-There is also serious concern of genetic changes being induced by toxic exposures to a developing fetus or infant, and that those changes may be less reversible than the effect of toxic exposure in adults (3).
+There is also the serious concern of genetic changes being induced by toxic exposures to a developing fetus or infant, and that those changes may be less reversible than the effect of toxic exposure in adults (3).

 Brain and Nervous System:

-Because most brain and nervous system development occurs during the first few months and years of life, young children may be more vulnerable to BPA exposure.
-Beyond reproductive abnormalities, concern over the potential neurological effects of bisphenol A and exposure during pregnancy and the first few years of life has sparked fierce political debate over the neurological implications of BPA exposure.
+Because the most brain and nervous system development occurs during the first few months and years of life, young children may be more vulnerable to BPA exposure.
+Beyond reproductive abnormalities, concern over the potential neurological effects of bisphenol A and exposure during pregnancy and the first few years of life has sparked a fierce political debate over the neurological implications of BPA exposure.

-Studies in rats and non-human primates have shown evidence of an association of BPA with a 70-100% loss of nerve synapses in the hippocampus (area of brain involved in memory) and the spine by blocking normal estrogen and androgen (i.e. testosterone) activity.
+Studies in rats and non-human primates have shown evidence of an association of BPA with a 70-100% loss of nerve synapses in the hippocampus (area of the brain involved in memory) and the spine by blocking normal estrogen and androgen (i.e. testosterone) activity.